 A dear friend of ours passed away unexpectedly this week.
 She was a loving wife, mother of four children, and only fifty-eight years old.
-At her memorial service her husband, a man of great faith, though grief stricken over the loss, was gallant and full of grace.
+At her memorial service, her husband, a man of great faith, though grief-stricken over the loss, was gallant and full of grace.
 At a time when many people might turn away from a God who seemed to turn his back on this precious family, he turned toward Him.
-It reminded me of a story about a swordsmith and his endurance.
+It reminded me of a story about a swordsmith and his endurance in the midst of life’s fire.

 He held a wrought iron tong in one hand and a hammer in the other.
 Clutched between the tongs was a piece of metal which he held under the burning coals until it was fiery hot.
 He brought the metal out of the fire and while it was still glowing and malleable, he hammered it flat, folded it, then plunged it in a basin of water.
 He would need to repeat this sixteen times before he could begin to hammer it into a sword.
 When the steam cleared, he turned to his friend with this reply.
 “As a swordsmith, I need to use the strongest metals I can find that will hold up under the worst conditions.
 Otherwise, the sword I produce will be of no value.
 This piece of metal will soon be a fine sword.”

 As I go through my own trials in life, I picture myself in this story and ask, “Who am I?”
 Sometimes I am like the friend.
-I see the trials people must endure and I wonder how they do it.
+I see the trials (or “fire”) people must endure and I wonder how they do it.
 Even my own trials at times seem too much to bear, and I question whether or not it’s worth the effort to endure.
 But the consequences of giving up or giving in have proven to be even less fruitful.
-What the friend sees is short-sighted.
+What the friend sees is shortsighted.
 He magnifies the trial and diminishes the end result.
-He blames the creator for causing pain, and then remains angry at him for doing so.
+He blames the Creator for causing pain, and then remains angry at Him for doing so.

 The Refiner’s Cycle

 Heat—pounding—cooling—repeat.
 This is the cycle used to create the perfect sword.
 It is also the spiritual cycle used to bring us to godliness.
 The heat softens the material.
 This is necessary to do before it can be reshaped into something useful.
-Spiritually speaking, the heat represents the trials in our lives; anything that brings us to a humble heart and a contrite spirit.
+Spiritually speaking, the heat and fire represents the trials in our lives: anything that brings us to a humble heart and a contrite spirit.
 Our Heavenly Father cannot speak to us if we are not ready to listen.
 He cannot influence us if our hearts are hardened.
-Our nature is such that often times it is the trials in life that soften us to our knees before we can stand taller.
+Our nature is such that oftentimes it is the trials in life that soften us to our knees before we can stand taller.

 Next comes the pounding.
 The sword must be folded sixteen times to strengthen the metal enough to be a proper sword.
 This requires a great deal of pounding.
 The spiritual pounding is the reshaping of our will to match the will of our Heavenly Father.
 But it is not our Father in Heaven who inflicts the pounding—we do that with our own will.
 The pounding comes from the wrestling in our heart between the ways of the world and the ways of the Lord as we come closer to taking the leap of faith to act righteously.
 While our Father in Heaven persuades us to make the right choices—choices to do good, choices to repent, choices that take us out of our comfort zone in order to give us opportunities to grow—Satan works harder to tighten his grip on us.
 While Heavenly Father reaches down to help us up, Satan pressures us to stay down.
 The back and forth is like a pounding.
 Until we act in faith and commit to the will of our Heavenly Father—like plunging into the basin of water—that pounding may last a while.
 But be of good cheer—it never lasts forever.

-It is difficult to imagine the immense blessings our Father in Heaven has in store for us.
+It is difficult to imagine the immense blessings our Father in Heaven has in store for us, especially when we are in the fire.
 But we can see a tiny fraction of them when we remember the tender mercies we receive daily from Him.
 This is vital to our spiritual refinement.
 To be able to recognize the small blessings and to watch them add up allows us a glimpse of the enormity that awaits us in an infinite and perfect life with God.
 More importantly it helps us to endure the next round in the refiner’s fire, pushing us one step closer to godliness.

 Nanette O'Neal loves the gospel and is very happy to share her testimony on LDS Blogs.
 She is a convert to the church and still feels the spirit burn strong within her heart.
 She graduated from Mason Gross School of the Arts with a degree in music education and has taught children and adults in the private and public sphere for over twenty years.
 Nanette continues to study the gospel and the art of writing.
 She writes weekly inspirational articles on her blog and is currently working on an LDS fantasy novel series, A Doorway Back to Forever.
 You can find her at NanetteONeal.blogspot.com.
 Nanette has a wonderful husband, talented son, and three beautiful dogs.